 Also, you might also want to consider checking out the Tokyo Daijingu Shrine if you haven’t already done so! ;D Psst, it’s surprisingly close to our school!

 The idea that action speaks more than words is particularly true when it comes to Japanese’s expression of affection.
-A great example lies with one very famous and traditional way to ask a woman in marriage consists of asking her « to prepare miso soup every morning ».
+For example, a rather famous and traditional way to ask a woman in marriage consists of asking her “to prepare miso soup every morning”.
 The little things that you do everyday for your lover is worth more than all the time you could say I love you.
 Japanese men will be even more reluctant than women to express it.
-If pushed to utter those words, they will wonder about what « love » really is.
+If pushed to utter those words, they will wonder about what “love” really is.

 Being Indirect about your Feelings

-Such poetic and beautiful way to declare one’s love is worth fewer words, isn’t?
+Such a poetic and beautiful way to declare one’s love is worth fewer words, is it not?